Evolver (The Grid album)

-Evolver is the third album by English electronic dance group The Grid.
-It was released in 1994.
-"Swamp Thing" is the best-known song from the album.
-It became a dance club favourite and chart-hit in the UK, Europe and Australia.
+Evolver is the third album by English electronic dance group the Grid, released on 19 September 1994 by Deconstruction Records.
+"Swamp Thing" is the best-known song from the album, becoming a dance club favourite and chart-hit in the UK, Europe and Australia.
 "Texas Cowboys" and "Rollercoaster" were also released as singles.
 Evolver reached number 14 on the UK Albums Chart.